Music

 Now accompanied by Barry Race on percussion and Richard Naisbett on keyboards, Jen Normandale and Kirsty Forster both on Backing Vocals and Steve is taking an acoustic show around small intimate venues performing the songs he wrote for the artists mentioned above.
 The show is being well received with people hearing the songs for the first time as they sounded when they left the songwriter’s pen!

-If you would like to discuss any of these are my contact details:
+If you would like to discuss any of this here are my contact details:

 stmedia@gmail.com or 07795 826 953